Torvaney/statsbombapi/README.md

 3264  70f30ecb-b85d-48d9-83bc-f62e1613dc3f   3265       2  00:49:33.738      94      33  ...
 ```

+You can use the `APIClient` class to configure the loader, too.
+For example, you
-Likewise, you could swap out the loader to load from disk (`statsbombapi.LocalLoader`),
+might want to load from disk (`statsbombapi.LocalLoader`).
+Or, you might
-or define a custom loaders to (for example) cache data locally, or pull data from s3.
+define a custom loader to (for example) cache data locally, or pull data from s3.

 ## Yet another statsbomb API package?!